tracy1233333/remnawave-telegram-shop/readme.md

 - **Subscription Notifications**: The bot automatically sends notifications to users 3 days before their subscription expires, helping them avoid service interruption
 - Multi-language support (Russian and English)
+- **Inbound Filtering**: Configure which specific inbound types users will have access to

 ## Environment Variables